orbeon/orbeon-forms-doc/form-runner/feature/custom-modes.md

 [SINCE Orbeon Forms 2025.1]

+_NOTE: This is an advanced feature which may require programming skills._

 ## Introduction

 The Form Runner *Detail page* is the page where users create, edit, and view form data.